Varaha Lakshmi Narasimha temple, Simhachalam: Narasimha Jayanti

 Narasimha Jayanti is celebrated on the fourteenth day of the first half of the Vaisakha month (Vaisakha Suddha Chaturdasi).
 As Vishnu manifested as Narasimha from a pillar in the evening of this day to save Prahlada, the celebrations are held in the twilight.
-An inscription dated 1287 AD recorded the arrangements made by Raghavanayaka and his grandson for the food offerings to the deity for this day.
-Another one dated 1356 AD notes a donation of 20 ganda madas on Vaisakha Suddha Chaturdasi for food offerings.
+An inscription dated 1287 CE recorded the arrangements made by Raghavanayaka and his grandson for the food offerings to the deity for this day.
+Another one dated 1356 CE notes a donation of 20 ganda madas on Vaisakha Suddha Chaturdasi for food offerings.
 The celebrations commence at around 6:00 pm.
 Most of the rituals carried out in the sanctum are the same as that of an ordinary day.
 However, the Rajabhoga is served late in the evening.
 Respite is given after the sacred bath and selected chapters of the temple's legend related to the manifestation of Narasimha are read out.
 The utsava idol of the deity is placed on a special prepared seat in the assembly hall throughout the event.